Visible Light Positioning With Lam\'e Curve LEDs: A Generic Approach for Camera Pose Estimation: Simulations and Experiments

 \subsection{Simulation Setup and Results}

 In the simulations, we consider a cuboid room in which four LEDs are installed at fixed positions on the ceiling.
 A camera with randomly generated position and orientation is used to capture the LEDs.
 To ensure the proper execution of positioning algorithms, the generated camera pose is always constrained such that at least two LEDs are visible.
-Unless otherwise specified, key system parameters are summarized in Table~\ref{tab:sim_para}.
-The camera image noise is modeled as a zero-mean white Gaussian noise with an STD of $2\,\mathrm{px}$\cite{vpca}.
-All statistical results in the simulations are averaged over $10,000$ independent iterations to ensure universality.
+Unless otherwise specified, key system parameters are summarized in Table~\ref{tab:sim_para}. {The camera image noise is modeled as a zero-mean white Gaussian noise\cite{vpca,bai2021a,vp4l,vovlp,isasvg,He2024VLP,pan2025VLP,epnp,opnp} with an STD of $2\,\mathrm{px}$, which is widely adopted in both fields of VLP and CV.
+For the IMU used in the ISA-SVG algorithm, the pitch and roll noises are modeled as uniformly distributed random variables following $\mathcal{U}[-1.5^\circ,1.5^\circ]$, while the yaw noise is modeled as $\mathcal{U}[-15^\circ,15^\circ]$\cite{Hao2019,vpca,vovlp}.} All statistical results in the simulations are averaged over $10^4$ independent iterations to ensure universality. {Key parameter settings of the SQP method are: max\_iterations = 300, step\_tolerance = 1e-8, optimality\_tolerance = 1e-8, and max\_function\_evaluations = 5e3.}